-A tuition-free, academically demanding, private middle school (grades 5-8), Washington Jesuit Academy is all about improving the odds for low-income, at-risk boys.
-Now in its 15th year, WJA has nearly 250 alumni – 99% of whom are enrolled in or have graduated from high school.
+A tuition-free, academically demanding, private middle school (grades 4-8), WJA is all about improving the odds for low-income, underserved boys.
+Of nearly 300 alumni, 99% are enrolled in or have graduated from high school.
 And while only 17% of low-income minority students in DC go on to enroll in college, over 70% of WJA alumni do.
 How does it happen?
-WJA is a one-stop shop that integrates character education, health and nutrition, counseling services, and mentoring into an eleven-hour school day, along with a six-week Summer Enrichment Program.
+WJA is a one-stop shop that integrates character education, health and nutrition, counseling services, and mentoring into an 11-hour school day, along with a five-week Summer Enrichment Program.
 Students play after-school sports, attend evening study hall, eat three nutritious meals with their classmates, and meet with a teacher-mentor each day to discuss challenges and triumphs.
-In the short term, WJA prepares every student for DC’s college preparatory schools; and in the long-term, it supports them through the high school and undergraduate years, on the road to college graduation.
-You can be part of a transformative four years for boys who deserve a better life.
+In the short term, WJA prepares every student for DC’s college preparatory schools; in the long-term, it supports them through the high school and undergraduate years ... on the road to college graduation.

 Headquarters: DC-Ward 5